Kvieta1990/LLM/lora/README.md

 where we put together the model fine-tuning, fusing and conversion.
 Input parameters in the script need to be changed to reflect the converter script location and output model name, etc. Some useful resources regarding the fine-tuning and model conversion using the `mlx` framework can be found [here](https://www.youtube.com/watch?v=3UQ7GY9hNwk) and [here](https://medium.com/@meirgotroot/bringing-your-fine-tuned-mlx-model-to-life-with-ollama-integration-c54274de6491).

 The script above will generate a model file named `mistral_pd.gguf` under the `models` directory (see the script above for the specification of model save location).
-The `ollama` command called at the end of the script will then generate `ollama` compatible model and put it in the place where `ollama` can fine (usually, under `~/.ollama/models`).
+The `ollama` command called at the end of the script will then generate `ollama` compatible model and put it in the place where `ollama` can find (usually, under `~/.ollama/models`).
 Names of those `ollama` model files are not human readable, and we can see what models are available with `ollama` via the `ollama list` command (see the `lora_to_ollama.sh` script above).

-> The `ollama` model creation is realized through the `ollama create mistral_pd -f Modelfile` command where the `Modelfile` is generated inside the `lora_to_ollama.sh` script right before the `ollama` model creation.
-The created `mistral_pd` model in this case will be overwriting the existing one (if any).
+> The `ollama` model creation is done through the `ollama create mistral_pd -f Modelfile` command where the `Modelfile` is generated inside the `lora_to_ollama.sh` script right before the `ollama` model creation.
+The created `mistral_pd` model will be overwriting the existing one (if any).

 Once the fine-tuned model is available in `ollama`, we can run `ollama` with the model and see how it behaves.
 For such a purpose, we can go to the `ollama_call` directory and run the `ollama_call.sh` script from there,